Tsarong: Involvement in economy in Tibet (1933–1950)

 During this period Tsarong was also an active figure in civil engineering works and buildings in Tibet.
-In 1937 for instance he supervised the construction a steel bridge over the Trisum River, about eight miles from Lhasa, on the main trade route from Lhasa to India and western Tibet.
+In 1937 for instance he supervised the construction of a steel bridge over the Trisum River, about eight miles from Lhasa, on the main trade route from Lhasa to India and western Tibet.
 Immediately after its completion, Tsarong began planning a more ambitious structure across the Kyichu, the Kyichu Bridge which was to be located east of Lhasa.
 The project was given the seal of approval from the Tibetan government and Tsarong had organised the purchase of steel girders from Calcutta to be used to construct it.
 However, growing concerns over the Chinese meant the project had to be abandoned.
 Later after the Chinese successfully annexed Tibet, they would finance a notable bridge at Perong, close to the original site.

 Relations with People's Republic of China in Tibet (1950–1959)

 Tsarong and Tibetan monks captured by the People's Liberation Army in March 1959 in an image taken from a Chinese propaganda film.
 Tsarong would soon die in a prison before his scheduled "struggle session".

 In the late 1940s and 1950s the threat from the Chinese grew increasingly ominous.
 In 1959 a revolt broke out in Lhasa against the Chinese government.
 Tsarong had been appointed to use his diplomatic skills to head a delegation to negotiate with the Chinese authorities in Lhasa but before negotiations could be finalized, Lhasa came under fire with bombing of the Potala and Norbulingka palaces.
 Several hundred Tibetans died in the attack (with approximately 87,000 dying in genocidal reprisals after the uprising's failure) and Tsarong and a number of other important officials were captured during the battle, or others died.
 Shortly after his arrest, on 14 May 1959, Tsarong died in a Chinese military prison in Lhasa.